dickyw71/Jean-Wheatley-tributes/tribute.md

 And whenever I asked, you always listened and gave what I **needed**.

-It was my privilege to repay you when you needed help.
+~~It was a privilege to give help whenever you needed it.~~

+A concientous friend and a willing voluntier, giving your time

-## Grandma
+## Grandchild

 ## Sister